Accelerated and Three-Year Degrees,

 Accelerated Degree Programs

-Environmental Studies is an accelerated program for students interested in a foundation in the biological and psychological sciences leading to careers in environmental education.
-The fiveyear accelerated 3+2 program awards a B.A. in Biology and an M.A. in Education with specialized certification in Environmental Education.
+Environmental Education is an accelerated program for students interested in a foundation in the biological and psychological sciences leading to careers in environmental education.
+The five year accelerated 3+2 program awards a B.A. in Biology and an M.A. in Education with specialized certification in Environmental Education.
 Students in this program also can work toward a Pennsylvania teaching certificate in Environmental Education (K-12).

 The 3+2 Accelerated Forensic Science Program is a highly selective program for academically talented students offering a B.A. or B.S. and master's degree in 5 years.
 Students receive a B.A./B.S. in Biology/Chemistry and an M.S. in Forensic Science.